huangli712/iQIST/docs/src/ch04/in_atom.md

 * *TYPE 1*, only valid for the **BEGONIA** and **LAVENDER** components.
 * *TYPE 2*, only valid for the **MANJUSHAKA** and **PANSY** components.

-> NOTE:
+!!! warning

-> The format of the *atom.cix* file may be modified in the near future.
+    The format of the *atom.cix* file may be modified in the near future.
 So we don't describe its format here.

 **Code**